University of Waterloo Profile

 Academic Programs and Supports

 The Faculty of Applied Health Sciences specializes in the prevention of illness and injury, and the optimization of health and well-being throughout the life span, at work and at leisure.
-Programs you can take include Public Health and Health Systems, Kinesiology, Recreation, and Leisure Studies.
+Programs you can take include Public Health and Health Systems, Kinesiology, and Recreation and Leisure Studies.

-The Faculty of Arts is a vibrant community of students, faculty, and staff dedicated to a broad range of fields in the humanities, social sciences, and creative arts.
-The driving force behind its teaching, research, and outreach is a deep commitment to curiosity, creativity, and the desire to contribute to a better world.
-Programs you can take include Accounting, English, Legal Studies, Global Governance, Liberal Studies, and Women’s Studies.
+The Faculty of Arts is a vibrant community of students, faculty and staff dedicated to a broad range of fields in the humanities, social sciences and creative arts.
+The driving force behind its teaching, research and outreach is a deep commitment to curiosity and creativity, and the desire to contribute to a better world.
+Programs you can take include Accounting, English, Legal Studies, Global Governance, Liberal Studies and Women’s Studies.
 An Indigenous Studies minor has also been added.

 The Faculty of Mathematics is a powerhouse of discovery and innovation.
 Programs you can take include Computer Science, Applied Mathematics, and Statistics and Actuarial Science.